Search results for:

 Onto more syntax!
 Ruby uses blocks and defines them via braces and keywords.
 Furthermore, whitespace doesn't matter in Ruby.
 Therefore, you can begin coding with Ruby on whatever line you would like.

-On a different note, you don’t have to declare variables when you use Ruby.
-All of the instance variables in this unique language are completely private.
-Ruby uses accessor methods in order to reveal the variables.
+On a different note, you don't have to declare variables when you use Ruby.
+All of the instance variables in this unique language are entirely private.
+Ruby uses accessor methods to reveal the variables.